-F ORM 10-Q ■ QUARTERLY REPORT PURSUANT TO EXCHANGE ACT OF 1934 SECTION 13 OR 15(D) OF THE SECURITIES For the Quarterly Period ended June 30, 2010 OR ☐ TRANSITION REPORT PURSUANT TO EXCHANGE ACT OF 1934 SECTION 13 OR 15(D) OF THE SECURITIES For the transition period from to .
-Commis sion File No. 001-33601 ISCAPE, Inc. registrant as specified in its charter) 74-2785449 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 4500 Lockhill-Selma, Suite 150 San Antonio, Texas (Address of Principal Executive Office) 78249 (Zip Code) (Registrant's Tele (210) 308-8267 phone Number, Including Area Code) filed all reports required to be filed by Section 13 or 15(d) of the Securities for such shorter period that the registrant was required to file such reports), past 90 days.
-Yes No Interactive Data File required to be submitted and posted p omitted electronically and posted on its corporate website, if any, every ursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during e registrant was required to submit and post such files).
-Yes No ge accelerated filer, an accelerated filer, a non-accelerated filer or a smaller d filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 Large accelerated filer □ Accelerated filer □ Non-accelerated filer $\Box$ (Do not check if a smaller report ing company) Smaller reporting company ⊠
+FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE EXCHANGE ACT OF 1934 SECURITIES For the Quarterly Period ended September 30, 2010 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE EXCHANGE ACT OF 1934 SECURITIES For the transition period from to .
+Commission File No. 001-33601 GlobalSCAPE, Inc. (Exact name of registrant as specified in its charter) Delaware 74-278 (State or other jurisdiction of incorporation or organization) Identificat nployer 4500 Lockhill-Selma, Suite 150 San Antonio, Texas (Address of Principal Executive Office) 7826 (Zip C (210) 308-8267 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Secti Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant wand (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate and posted pursuant to Rule 405 of Regulation S-T (§232) the preceding 12 months (or for such shorter period that the registrant was required to submit and post states and posted pursuant to Rule 405 of Regulation S-T (§232).
+2.405 of this chapter) during Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a no reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller report the Exchange Act (check one): Large accelerated filer □ Accelerated filer] Non-accelerated filer Smaller reporting company]